soxueren/atsd/api/meta/entity/list.md

 ## Description

-Retrieve a list of entities matching the specified filter conditions.
+Retrieve a list of entities matching the specified filters.

 ## Request